sourcegraph/handbook/content/people-ops/hiring/index.md

 1. Hiring managers own the hiring process for their team.
     - Hiring managers are encouraged to experiment to learn how to improve their hiring process.
     - The handbook is kept up-to-date with our learnings and current norms.

+## Recruiting tools

+We currently use Lever as our applicant tracking system. [guide coming soon] We utlize LinkedIn as our sourcing platform.
+- Hiring managers will be a assigned a hiring manager seat on the platform.
+For details on hiring manager seat capabilities, [click here](https://about.sourcegraph.com/handbook/people-ops/hiring/linkedin).

+We will work with recruiters and hiring managers to gain access to the tools they need to be successfull.

 ## Open positions